Filipe Nyusi: Alleged extrajudicial killings

-Nyusi's government has been accused of using death squads (Portuguese: esquadrões da morte) to assassinate individuals in opposition to the Mozambican government.
-There are also reports and accusations of corpse mutilation and extrajudicial assassinations of civilians by government security forces, including the Mozambique Defence Armed Forces and the Mozambique Rapid Intervention Police.
+Nyusi's government has been accused of using death squads (Portuguese: esquadrões da morte) to assassinate individuals in opposition to the Mozambican government.extrajudicial assassinations of civilians by government security forces, including the Mozambique Defence Armed Forces and the Mozambique Rapid Intervention Police.

 Personal life

 Nyusi is a member of the Makonde ethnic community.
 He is married to Isaura Nyusi and has four children, Jacinto, Florindo, Claudia and Angelino.

 On 3 January 2022, it was announced Nyusi and his wife were in isolation after testing positive for COVID-19.